GOOD NEWS BULLETIN BOARD

 "SUICIDE IS NOT A JOKE...
 KIDS NEED TO REALIZE THAT

 THEY'RE SAYING HURTFUL THINGS THAT COULD END UP WITH SOMEONE HURTING THEMSELVES."

-During her recovery, her 6th grade sister started coming home upset almost daily from being bullied at the same middle school.
+During her recovery, Emma says her 6th grade sister started coming home upset almost daily from being bullied.
 This has inspired Emma to find her voice and commit to staying strong.
 Seeing her sister struggle with bullies, too, "motivated me that something needed to be done."
-She contacted the Live5News with a POWERFUL LETTER hoping to lead to change... (letter below)!!
+She contacted the Live5News with a POWERFUL LETTER hoping to lead to change... and got an interview!

 Emma is "very nervous" about returning to school and battling the district for her right to remain homeschooled.
-She is already hearing about rumors being spread about her throughout the middle school.
+She says she is already hearing about rumors being spread about her.
 She says she needs to "STAY STRONG."

 Be-A-Friend Project Ambassadors,